-The options and diagram below outline the three-different training tracks a new auditor can follow.
+The options and diagram below outline the two-different training tracks a new auditor can follow.
 These options allow for greater flexibility than historically available while still maintaining quality and accountability.
 All uncertified employees must be under the direct supervision of a certified weatherization auditor/inspector until they pass the Kansas Weatherization Infield Evaluation with a KHRC representative.

-Track A: BPI's Building Analyst training and certification.
-Individuals take a BPI Building Analyst aligned training course and must successfully pass the written and field-testing components to become certified Building Analysts.
+Track A: BPI's Building Analyst Technician (BA-T) and Building Analyst Professional (BA-P) training and certification.
+Individuals take both the BA-T and BA-P aligned training courses and must successfully pass the written and field-testing components to become certified BA-Ts and BA-Ps.
 Additional REM software training is required and the successful approval of three (3) weatherization probationary energy audits must be completed before scheduling the infield evaluation component with KHRC.